 How do Meadow In My Garden help to create a more regenerative, ethical, just and truly green world?

 Since the start of our project in 2011 we have become evangelists for nature, travelling the length and breadth of the country to attend hundreds of garden shows and festivals (RHS Chelsea, Hampton Court, Chatsworth, Tatton Park, BBC Gardeners’ World, Glastonbury, Wilderness, Wood Festival to name a few, and we’ve even been to unlikely places like the Tory Party Conference!!) to trade, give talks & demonstrations, and to attempt to educate, inspire and motivate.

-People growing seeds in their gardens or witnessing our community roundabouts and verges - a profusion of blooms supporting clouds of pollinating insects - will often be moved almost to tears, not just by the beauty, but I think by an awareness of the extinction of experience we have silently witnessed; the colour leached from the landscape in our lifetimes.
+People growing seeds in their gardens or witnessing our community gardens, roundabouts and verges - a profusion of blooms supporting clouds of pollinating insects - will be moved, not just by the beauty, but I think by an awareness of the extinction of experience we have silently witnessed; the colour leached from the landscape in our lifetimes.

 And as a CIC, rooted in our Wiltshire community, but working across the UK, we can be more effective in breaking down barriers, always trying to practice kindness and generosity, and seeing the power in communities to take back control, often in very small increments, building momentum with each step.

 Our work does not just help people connect with nature in their gardens, it also leads to a greater sensitivity to the bigger picture (The UK is ranked 198th out of 218 countries for how we look after our nature) – so it is all about harnessing the positive energy around growing seeds, and visualising the emerging seedlings as an uprising of optimism, a YES vote for a green future!